s-peiran/tp/docs/UserGuide.md

 ## Known Issues

 - Newly added contacts/meetings are not automatically selected without scrolling down when there are several contacts/meetings already existing.
 However when adding a new contact the result box is updated for visual feedback.
+- Some users reported that the scrollbar of the contact/meeting list disappears when the screen size is too small.